tritemio/FRETBursts/docs/source/dependencies.rst

 For developing FRETBursts you should also install

-- sphinx 1.2.2 with the napoleon extension (sphinxcontrib-napoleon) to build this documentation.
+- sphinx 1.3+ (we use napoleon extension) to build this documentation.
 - pytest to execute the unit tests.

 Note that, unless you know what you are doing, you should never install these